Rapptz/gum/docs/api/video/window.rst

 for initialisation of the internal ``SDL_Renderer*`` of the :class:`window`.
 Its values are as
 follows:

+.. enum:: class renderer

-.. c:var:: renderer::software
+    .. enumerator:: software

         The renderer would use a software fallback.
-.. c:var:: renderer::accelerated
+    .. enumerator:: accelerated

         The renderer would request hardware acceleration.
-.. c:var:: renderer::present_vsync
+    .. enumerator:: present_vsync

         The renderer would enable vsync if available.
-.. c:var:: renderer::target_texture
+    .. enumerator:: target_texture

         The renderer would support rendering to textures.

 .. class:: window